KuramaSyu/GoToHell/README.md

 #### Fixes

 - [ ] Upload, Modal: Propagate error from snackbar to modal, by making a SportUploadBuilder as separate component, which returns the error as string
+- [ ] OverdueDeaths: use primary.main as circle color, and lighten up the symbol even more

 #### QoL